Anishpokhrel04/vs-portfolio/README.md

 npm start
 Open your browser at http://localhost:3000.
 🛠️ Customization
-You can personalize the portfolio by updating the content in the src/components folder, including your name, projects, and commands.
+To personalize the portfolio, update the content in the src/components folder to reflect your name, skills, and projects.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use and modify it for your personal portfolio.